RMITLibrary/nd-workshop/content/time-management/why-organisation-can-be-tricky.md

 				<li>Reading a sentence and still remembering the start of it by the end</li>
 				</ul>
 				<p>
-				When working memory is stretched, it also gets harder for information to move into long-term memory — so things that felt clear in the moment can be harder to recall later.
+				When working memory is stretched, it also gets harder for information to move into long-term memory &mdash; so things that felt clear in the moment can be harder to recall later.
 				</p>
 				<p>
 				This is why "I understood it in the lecture but can't remember any of it now" is such a common experience.
 				</p>
 				<h4>Externalising isn't a crutch</h4>
 				<p>
-				Writing things down, setting alarms, using apps, keeping lists — this is just offloading to a more reliable system.
+				Writing things down, setting alarms, using apps, keeping lists &mdash; this is just offloading to a more reliable system.
 				</p>
 				<p>
-				Pilots and surgeons use checklists — not because they can't remember, but because working memory is unreliable for everyone under pressure, and the stakes are too high to wing it.
+				Pilots and surgeons use checklists &mdash; not because they can't remember, but because working memory is unreliable for everyone under pressure, and the stakes are too high to wing it.
 The same logic applies to your assignment deadlines.
 				</p>
 				<p>
 				If something is out of your head and written down somewhere you'll actually see it, your brain doesn't have to hold onto it.
 That frees up space for actual thinking.